Mossflower: Plot summary

 The crew sets out on the quest to find Boar.
 They are pursued by Splitnose the stoat, Blacktooth the ferret, and their leader, Scratch the weasel.
 The trio eventually dies- Scratch by a swan, and Splitnose and Blacktooth in a duel.
-The crew eventually comes to a river with a ferry, where they meet a snake and a newt who threaten to kill the travellers.
+The crew eventually comes to a river with a ferry, where they meet a snake and a newt who threaten to kill the travelers.
 A shrew emerges and scares away the duo into the river, and introduces himself as Log-a-log Big Club, a former village leader, escaped oar slave, and currently a ferryman.
 He joins the group on its quest.
 They sail on his boat, Waterwing to the mountains.
 The ship is broken in a waterfall.
 When Martin comes to, he is in a huge mountain ruled by bats, called Bat Mountpit.
 After Martin, Dinny and Log-a-log help scare away the tawny owl that nests on the rooftop, they leave.
 They get ambushed by toads, and get thrown into the "Screamhole", where they reunite with Gonff.
 They meet the Snakefish, the massive eel who is trapped in the hole, and formulate a plan to escape.
 They eventually escape with the help of the Snakefish, who wreaks havoc among the toads.
 The group reaches the beach.
 They trek through the sand, attacked by birds.
 Deprived from food and water, they witness gulls kill a rat.
 They stay at the rat's hut, and continue the next day, with Salamandastron very near.
 The companions reach Salamandastron with the help of a few hares, and meet with Boar the Fighter.
 Boar introduces them to the hares that live in the mountain, and then reforges Martin's broken sword with metal from a meteorite, but is killed while fighting his mortal enemy Ripfang the searat who had attacked Salamandastron several times before.
 Ripfang's former oarslaves and several members of Log a Log's former tribe take over the sea rat ship, Bloodwake, with help from Martin and his allies.
 They return to Mossflower Woods, where Martin kills Tsarmina and destroys Kotir by both flooding it and knocking over its walls with a ballista.
 In the final battle with Tsarmina, Martin is left near death.
 With the help of the woodlanders, he eventually recovers, but his memory is never the same thereafter, as evidenced in The Legend of Luke.